CLEF 2026 - Call for Participation

 USD 300 each (x3)

-Three awards recognizing strong submissions and writing.
+Three awards recognizing strong systems, clear methodology, and high-quality papers.

 🌱